Alfie (play): Origins

 The character originated in a play for the BBC Third Programme entitled Alfie Elkins and His Little Life first broadcast on 7 January 1962.
 The life of Alfie (born about 1916) is retold from the early days of World War II to the late 1950s.
 In this version, the character was played by Bill Owen, later known for his role in Last of the Summer Wine.
-In the radio play, according to Robert Murphy, the character is placed in the world of spivs and semi-criminality rather than the swinging London of the first film.
-Murphy in Sixties British Cinema describes the character's personality in this version as possessing "an almost psychopathic vulgarity which links women, clothes and cars as commodities to be flaunted to prove to the world that he has achieved success without the privileges of birth or education".
+In the radio play, according to Robert Murphy in Sixties British Cinema, the character is placed in the world of spivs and semi-criminality rather than the swinging London of the first film.
+Murphy describes the character's personality in this version as possessing "an almost psychopathic vulgarity which links women, clothes and cars as commodities to be flaunted to prove to the world that he has achieved success without the privileges of birth or education".

 Bernard Miles of the Mermaid Theatre commissioned Naughton to adapt his radio play for the stage.